An MD On How Much Sugar, Caffeine & Alcohol You Can Get Away With

-How caffeine affects inflammation.
+How caffeine can affect inflammation.

 I see this in my own practice: Some patients do fine on three or four cups of black coffee in the morning, while others get jittery on even a few cups of green tea.
-Everyone responds differently.
+Everyone responds to caffeine differently.
 Knowing your body means tuning in to the signals it gives you.
 If you feel jittery after two cups of coffee, then dial back down to one cup once daily.
 It all depends on whether you are a slow metabolizer or fast metabolizer.

 For myself, I'm a slow metabolizer, so one cup of coffee will leave me feeling jittery for hours.
 As a result, I decided to give up coffee altogether and instead drink tea for caffeine because of its more measured, tempered effect.
 Now don't get me wrong, I did love the taste of coffee, but I value an internal sense of calm more than the accelerated fuel coffee can offer.